Shuffle/Shuffle-docs/handbook/support/pov.md

 ### Outline
 - Scale support
+- Make sure Apps are supported
 - 3 Workflows of their choosing
-- Custom supported apps and APIs

 ## Process
 - Before first technical call: discuss among ourselves what our recommendations from the start will be